Let's Demystify the Instagram Algorithm...

-You can listen to the full episode here, but I wanted to break down and elaborate on a few key points of the episode via a blog post, and chat about 5 mistakes you might be making when it comes to working with the Instagram algorithm.
+In today's post, we'll be breaking down and elaborating on a few key points of the episode and talking about 5 mistakes you might be making when it comes to working with the Instagram algorithm.

 But first, let's get one really important thing out of the way - the primary goal of the Instagram algorithm.